chicago, skyline, chicago skyline, city, downtown, park, drone, shutterstock

 1. Take the "L" to and from the airports.

-Beat the traffic and surcharges and skip the taxi or rideshare when you arrive.
-Our regular Chicago Transit Authority "L" (short for "elevated") trains offer direct service to both Chicago airports: the Blue Line serving O’Hare and Orange Line for Midway International Airport.
+Beat the traffic and surcharges by skipping the taxi or rideshare when you arrive.
+Our regular Chicago Transit Authority "L" (short for "elevated") trains offer direct service to both Chicago airports: The Blue Line serving O’Hare and Orange Line for Midway International Airport.
 A $2.50 fare from Midway or $5 from O’Hare for regular service downtown in under an hour feels like a steal to us when we travel to other cities without such easy airport access.

 2. Get a three-day (or seven-day) CTA pass.